carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 #### Visual Editor

 Let's switch back to the visual editor.
 You'll notice that formatting elements like headings, hyperlinks and bold have been generated automatically, giving us a preview of how our text will render.
-However, the visual editor does not run any code automatically, we'll have to do that manually (but we will learn how to do that later on).
+The  However, the visual editor does not run any code automatically, we'll have to do that manually (but we will learn how to do that later on).

 We will proceed using the visual editor during this workshop as it is more user-friendly and allows us to talk about styling without needing to teach the